lshigami/DebeXeno/README.md

 1. **Capture Service**: Monitors PostgreSQL changes using logical replication
 2. **Event Processing**: Transforms database changes into standardized events
 3. **Kafka Producer**: Streams events to configured Kafka topics
-4. **Metrics Service**: Collects and exposes operational metrics

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support

-For support and questions, please open an issue in the GitHub repository.